for the workshop

 All participants should come with a laptop computer with recent versions of R and JAGS installed.
 They will be asked to complete an R Skills Review before the workshop.

-Page updated 25 March 2018by Mike Meredith
+Page updated 12 June 2018 by Mike Meredith